Prox-C/Prox-C/README.md

 ## <img src="/assets/info.png" width="20"> About me

 Hello world!
 I'm **Amadeus Gravoso**, a 20 year old software engineer aspirant and creative visual designer based in the Philippines.
-Your stereotypical coffee-driven guy with a passion for computers and all things tech, turning imaginative ideas into innovative solutions.
+Driven by my passion for computers and all things tech, I turn imaginative ideas into innovative solutions.

 <details>
   <summary> Status quo </summary>